troglobit/troglobit.github.io/_howtos/multicast-howto.markdown

    N/A.  Neither of them take active part in the actual forwarding of multicast frames.
 This is what the kernel, or dedicated routing HW, does.
-The routing daemons `pimd`/`mrouted`/`smcroute` only manipulate the multicast routing table(s) of the operaring system's kernel.
+The routing daemons `pimd`/`mrouted`/`smcroute` only manipulate the multicast routing table(s) of the operating system's kernel.